 If you don’t meet all of the above requirements, you’ll have to go back through them to satisfy each before your Instagram branded content tool “not eligible” status is reversed.

-As a business, you’ll have to apply as an advertiser and follow the instructions for each.
+You’ll have to apply as a creator or a publisher (business) and follow the instructions for each.

 After you submit your page, Facebook will review your business account.
 If your Facebook page is approved, you’ll be added to Brand Collabs.

 After you’ve been approved for Facebook Brand Collabs Manager, you can start checking out insights from any partner content you’re tagged in.
 You can also use that content to create branded content Instagram ads.

 Start by selecting Insights from the left menu.
 There, you’ll see any partner content you’ve been tagged in, as well as key metrics like reach, impressions, engagement, and demographics.
 For Story partner content, you can also view actions like taps forward, taps backward, replies, and exits.